“...in Sevenoaks, Kent”

 THE CHEVENING TRUST

-On the death of the 7th Earl in 1967, the Chevening Estate Act of 1959 (amended in 1987) came into force and the Trustees took over responsibility for the house and the estate.
-The house was in a parlous condition and the Trustees carried out substantial repairs to the main block.
+The Chevening Estate Act of 1959 (amended in 1987) passed the rights and responsibilities of ownership of the house and estate to a Board of Trustees.
+On the death of the 7th Earl in 1967 the house was in a parlous condition and the Trustees carried out substantial repairs to the main block.
 They removed the 3rd Earl’s attic storey and mathematical tiles.
-The external red brickwork was reinstated and a new roof constructed to the design of Donald Insall Associates following earlier illustrations.
-This work received a special award in the European Architectural Heritage Year 1975.
+The external red brickwork was reinstated and a new roof, constructed to the design of Donald Insall Associates in the style of its 17th century predecessor, received a special award in the European Architectural Heritage Year 1975.

-Management is the responsibility of the Trustees, whose members include the Lord Privy Seal, the Director of the Victoria and Albert Museum, two persons appointed by the Prime Minister and one by the Secretary of State for Environment, Food and Rural Affairs.
-In addition, a small number of locally co-opted Trustees make up the Finance and General Purposes Committee.
+Management is the responsibility of the Trustees, whose members include the Lord Privy Seal, the Director of the Victoria and Albert Museum, two persons appointed by the Prime Minister, one by the Secretary of State for Environment, Food and Rural Affairs and a small number of locally co-opted Trustees.
 All costs of the house and estate are met from the Trust’s own resources arising from Lord Stanhope’s bequest.

-Under the terms of the Act the Prime Minister has the responsibility of nominating the person to occupy the house.
-This person can be the Prime Minister, a minister who is a member of the Cabinet, a lineal descendant of King George VI, or the spouse, widow or widower of such a descendant.
-The Canadian High Commissioner, the American Ambassador and the National Trust all have remainder interests in Chevening in the unlikely event that none of the above would require the house.
+Under the terms of the Act the Prime Minister has the responsibility of nominating a person to occupy the house privately as a furnished country residence.
+This person can be the Prime Minister, a minister who is a member of the Cabinet, a lineal descendant of King George VI or the spouse, widow or widower of such a descendant.
+The Canadian High Commissioner, the American Ambassador and the National Trust all have remainder interests in Chevening in the unlikely event that none of the others requires the house.

 The Rt Hon Anthony Barber 1973